agruezo/azure-network-protocols/README.md

 </h3>
 <br />
 <p>
   Remote into your Windows 10 Virtual Machine, install Wireshark, open it and filter for ICMP traffic only.
-If you are using a Mac like me, you'll have to download <strong>Microsoft Remote Desktop</strong> from the app store:
+If you are using a Mac like me, you'll have to download <strong><a href="https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12">Microsoft Remote Desktop</a></strong> from the app store:
 </p>
 <p>
   <img src="https://i.imgur.com/x1K1646.png" height="75%" width="100%" alt="Microsoft Remote Desktop - Mac"/>